asyncapi/generator/README.md

 Options:
-  -V, --version                  output the version number -d, --disable-hook <hookName>  disable a specific hook -i, --install                  installs the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory where to put the generated files (defaults to current directory)
+  -V, --version                  output the version number -d, --disable-hook <hookName>  disable a specific hook --debug                        enable more specific errors about filters.
+Keep in mind that as a result errors about template are less descriptive
+  -i, --install                  installs the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory where to put the generated files (defaults to current directory)